KLA Corporation: History

-KLA Corporation was formed in 1997 as KLA-Tencor through the merger of KLA Instruments and Tencor Instruments, two companies in the semiconductor equipment and yield management systems industry.
-The merger was intended to create a single source for chip process and diagnostics equipment.
 KLA Instruments was founded in 1975 by Ken Levy and Bob Anderson, and focused on photomask detection to identify chip defects.
 KLA later broadened its product line to include wafer inspection, wafer metrology and integrated inspection and analysis software.

 Tencor was founded in 1976 by Czechoslovak scientist and US immigrant Karel Urbanek, along with colleague John Schwabacher.
 The company initially focused on making precise measurements of semiconductor film layer thickness, and in 1984, developed laser-scanning technology to detect particle and other contamination.
 The company also developed defect review and data analysis equipment.
 At the time of the merger, the companies' combined annual revenue was greater than $1 billion.

+KLA Corporation was formed in 1997 as KLA-Tencor through the merger of KLA Instruments and Tencor Instruments, two companies in the semiconductor equipment and yield management systems industry.
+The merger was intended to create a single source for chip process and diagnostics equipment.

 In February 1998, KLA-Tencor acquired Freiburg, Germany-based Nanopro GmbH, a company that used advanced interferometric technology for wafer shape and thickness measurements.
 In April, the company acquired Amray, Inc., a Bedford, Massachusetts-based provider of scanning electron microscope (SEM) systems for applications including semiconductor manufacturing.
 In June, the company acquired San Jose, CA-based VARS, a developer of image archiving and retrieval systems.
 In November, KLA-Tencor acquired the Quantox line of oxide monitoring products from Solon, Ohio-based measurement and instrument company Keithley Instruments.
 In December, the company acquired the Ultrapointe subsidiary of Uniphase Corporation.

 In December 1999, the company acquired Taiwan-based yield analysis software maker ACME Systems.